Zixuan-Qiao/leetcode/README.md

 16. Swap sorting based on index (First Missing Positive)
 17. Rotate matrix through flipping and transpose (Rotate Image)
 18. Handle near-limit range with divide and conquer (Pow(x, n))
-19. Traverse the sequence in reverse order (Reverse Words in a String)
+19. Traverse the sequence in reverse order (Reverse Words in a String, Merge Sorted Array)
 20. Record the position of the end of the last group (Reverse Nodes in k-Group)
 21. Create a new list head to perform in-place operation (Merge k Sorted Lists)
 22. Dynamic programming (Trapping Rain Water, Unique Paths, Climbing Stairs)
-23. Back tracking, record used items in array (Permutations)
+23. Back tracking, record used items (Permutations, Word Search)
 24. Push first item into result set with no condition as a start point (Group Anagrams)
 25. Kadane's algorithm (Maximum Subarray)
 26. Determine the traversal boundaries (Spiral Matrix)